 In conclusion, pressotherapy is a safe and effective treatment to improve blood circulation and muscle toning.

-If a person is not suitable for pressotherapy, there are other alternatives that can help improve circulation and muscle toning such as therapeutic massages, laser therapy, electrical stimulation, shock wave therapy, ultrasound therapy, physical exercise or hydrotherapy.
+If a person is not suitable for pressotherapy, there are other alternatives that can help improve circulation and muscle toning, such as therapeutic massages, laser therapy, electrical stimulation, shockwave therapy, ultrasound therapy, physical exercise, or hydrotherapy.

 Share: